-Some recommendations of the CESCR can be used as an example for other TBs:
+Some recommendations of the CESCR can serve as examples for other Treaty Bodies:

-- Tunisia, 2016 (see above) - Uzbekistan, 2014: "The Committee recommends that the State party set up a comprehensive policy and mechanism to combat and prevent petty and systemic corruption, including by:

-(a) Streamlining the adoption of the draft anti-corruption law, national programme and action plans, as well as codes of conduct for public institutions;

-(b) Fostering transparent corruption monitoring, especially in the areas of health care, education and residence registration, and ensuring adequate investigation into corruption cases and prompt punishment of perpetrators with commensurate sanctions;

-(c) Ensuring safe, accessible and visible channels for reporting corruption, in particular in the areas of health care, education and residence registration, as well as effective

-The State party should, as a matter of priority, address the root causes of corruption, and adopt all necessary legislative and policy measures to effectively combat corruption and the related impunity, including investigation and prosecution of high-level corruption cases.
-The Committee recommends that the State party regularly evaluate the impact of measures taken to combat corruption , and provide detailed information in its next periodic report.
-The State party should also ensure that individuals who investigate and report on organized crime are protected effectively from any form of intimidation or violence.
+- Tunisia, 201611: "The Committee (...) recommends that, in order to fight corruption in the health-care system, patients be informed of their rights through a "charter of patients' rights" that would explain the avenues available for filing a complaint if they witness attempted corruption." - Uzbekistan, 2014: "The Committee recommends that the State party set up a comprehensive policy and mechanism to combat and prevent petty and systemic corruption, including by: - (a) Streamlining the adoption of the draft anti-corruption law, national programme and action plans, as well as codes of conduct for public institutions; - (b) Fostering transparent corruption monitoring, especially in the areas of health care, education and residence registration, and ensuring adequate investigation into corruption cases and prompt punishment of perpetrators with commensurate sanctions; - (c) Ensuring safe, accessible and visible channels for reporting corruption, in particular in the areas of health care, education and residence registration, as well as effective protection of anti-corruption activists and human rights defenders involved: - (d) Training politicians, lawmakers, judges, law enforcement officers, civil servants and public service personnel, especially in the areas of education, health-care and residence registration, on ethics and the economic and social costs of corruption; - (e) Conducting awareness-raising campaigns." - Afghanistan, 2010: "The Committee recommends that the State party: - (a) adopt a legal framework to combat corruption and impunity, in conformity with the international standards; - (b) train lawmakers, national and local civil servants and law enforcement officers on the economic and social costs of corruption; - (c) take measures to prosecute cases of corruption;

-9 Sri Lanka, E/C.12/LKA/CO/2-4 (CESCR, 2010): r) take all necessary measures to combat corruption and impunity associated with it r) train the police and other law enforcement officers, as well as prosecutors and judges in the strict application of anti-corruption laws, to require the public authorities, in law and in practice, to operate in a transparent manner, and to ensure that prosecution cases are brought to justice r) seek the cooperation of international organizations with special expertise in the field of combating corruption and requests the State party to provide detailed information in its next periodic report about progress made in combating corruption and impunity
+judges in the strict application of anti-corruption laws, to require the public authorities, in law and in practice, to operate in a transparent manner, and to ensure that prosecution cases are brought to justice r) seek the cooperation of international organizations with special expertise in the field of combating corruption and requests the State party to provide detailed information in its next periodic report about progress made in combating corruption and impunity